balderdashy/sails-docs/concepts/Testing/Testing.md

 #### Using `npm test` to run your test

-To avoid typing the mocha command like stated before (specially when calling bootstrap.test.js) and using `npm test` instead, you'll need to modify your package.json, on the scripts obj, add a `test` key and type this as its value `./node_modules/.bin/mocha test/bootstrap.test.js test/unit/**/*.test.js` like this:
+To avoid typing the mocha command, like stated before (specially when calling bootstrap.test.js) and using `npm test` instead, you'll need to modify your package.json.On the scripts obj, add a `test` key and type this as its value `./node_modules/.bin/mocha test/bootstrap.test.js test/unit/**/*.test.js` like this:

 ```js
  // Some config....